How to Make Delicious Short Ribs in Your Crock Pot

 Crock Pot Short Ribs Recipe

-2 pounds short ribs (I used the the long, Flanken Style, but use what you have)
+- 2 pounds short ribs I used the the long, Flanken Style, but use what you have

-1 medium onion, chopped
+- 1 medium onion chopped

-4 cloves garlic, minced
+- 4 cloves garlic minced

-2 cups crimini mushrooms, cleaned, stemmed and cut in half
+- 2 cups crimini mushrooms cleaned, stemmed and cut in half

-1 can diced tomatoes (you can use fresh, of course)
+- 1 can diced tomatoes you can use fresh, of course

-1/2 cup port
+- ½ cup port

-3/4 cup brown stock
+- ¾ cup brown stock

-kosher salt and pepper, to taste
+- kosher salt and pepper to taste

-Next I deglazed the pan with some port wine, let the wine cook down to an essence and then sautéed the onions, garlic and fennel in a little olive oil.
+- Next I deglazed the pan with some port wine, let the wine cook down to an essence and then sautéed the onions, garlic and fennel in a little olive oil.
 I added all this to the crock pot on top of the ribs.

-I then sautéed the mushrooms that my daughter de-stemmed, cleaned and sliced in half.
+- I then sautéed the mushrooms that my daughter de-stemmed, cleaned and sliced in half.
 These were added to the pot.

-With the sautéing done, I added a can of diced tomatoes and 3/4 cup of brown stock to the crock pot and seasoned everything with salt and pepper.
+- With the sautéing done, I added a can of diced tomatoes and ¾ cup of brown stock to the crock pot and seasoned everything with salt and pepper.